MattiDoubleU/Pands-Weekly-Tasks/README.md

 The program should:

--Prompt the user and read in two money amounts (in cent) -Add the two amounts
+    Prompt the user and read in two money amounts (in cent) Add the two amounts
--Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount
+    Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount

 # Weekly Task 03